 We ordered a Chinese salad for a starter.
 Chinese appetizer is usually called “liang pun”; i.e. cold dish.
 I really like the above slightly tangy and crunchy salad especially the lily flower.

 Ben loves to eat rice with soup.
 The above homey meat ball, suey choy and cellophane noodle soup was so warming.
-More on following page.
-Click here to continue reading
+Continue reading